MojoliciousDotIO/mojolicious.io/blog/2017/12/02/day-2-the-stash/index.markdown

 An action is called with one argument, called the [controller](http://mojolicious.org/perldoc/Mojolicious/Controller).
 The controller is an object that represents our application's interaction with the current transaction.
 It contains an object representing the [transaction](http://mojolicious.org/perldoc/Mojo/Transaction), which in turn holds objects for the [request](http://mojolicious.org/perldoc/Mojo/Message/Request) and [response](http://mojolicious.org/perldoc/Mojo/Message/Response).
-It has methods which can be used generate responses, one of which is `render`, which you see above.
+It has methods which can be used to generate responses, one of which is `render`, which you see above.
 Here you see that we are going to render some text.

 In truth though, most of the arguments to render are actually just merged into the stash.